John Leonard Orr

-His modus operandi was to set fires using an incendiary timing device, usually comprising a lit cigarette with three matches wrapped in ruled yellow writing paper and secured by a rubber band, in stores while they were open and populated.
-He would also set small fires often in the grassy hills, in order to draw firefighters, leaving fires set in more congested areas unattended.
-He would then be part of the firefighting crew that investigated the fires.
+During his arson spree, Orr had several nicknames: the Pillow Pyro due to the location of the fires inside stores; the Frito Bandito, due to starting some of his fires using potato chips; and the Coin Tosser for incorporating coins into his incendiary devices.
+Orr's modus operandi was to set fires using a timed device, usually comprising a lit cigarette with three matches wrapped in ruled yellow writing paper and secured by a rubber band, in stores while they were open and populated.
+He would also set small fires in the grassy hills in order to distract firefighters, leaving fires set in more congested areas unattended.
+He would sometimes be part of the firefighting crew that investigated the fires.